 I think this might be in my top 3 favourite sauces.
 And that is saying a lot because I am very pro sauce.
 Chimichurri is easy to whip together and so damn flavourful.
 Herbaceous, garlicky, goodness.
-It’s also on the guilt free side of things when it comes to sauces.
-It originated in Argentina and is typically served over meat, but there really isn’t a bad way to use it.
-Something seriously beautiful happens when you marry the brightness of chimichurri with anything grilled, charred, or roasted.
-Grilled vegetables, fish, meat, even roasted potatoes.
-Parsley is the base for the most traditional chimichurri’s – however, these days you will find a wide variety of herbs being added to the mix!
+It’s also on the guilt free side of things when it comes to condiments.
+Highly recommend using it to garnish anything grilled / charred.
+Veggies, fish, meat, anything.
+Parsley is the base for most traditional chimichurri’s – however, these days you will find a wide variety of herbs being added to the mix!
 Here is my take – but don’t be afraid to experiment with your own herb combinations.

 - 1 cup finely chopped parsley

 - 1/2 cup finely chopped mint

 - 1 tbsp of minced shallot (1 small shallot)

 - 1/2 a finger chili or serrano pepper, diced up very small (I remove the seeds first – adjust depending on your spice preference)

 - 1/2 tsp salt + pinch of pepper